 Deferral of tax payments

-If your taxable income for 2019/20 is going to be lower than in 2018/19 there may be the opportunity to reduce your payments on account, and potentially claim a refund of tax already paid.
+If your taxable income for 2020/21 is going to be lower than in 2019/20 there may also be the opportunity to reduce your payments on account, reducing the tax payable by 31 January 2021 and 31 July 2021.

 For further information and guidance, please get in touch.